dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/elements/image.md

 As of now, the React image "element" (Img) does provide a `figure` element with the `role="img"` and an `img` tag inside.
 This is mainly to support the [Skeleton](/uilib/components/skeleton) provider.

-Styles wise, the background color is defined long with a centered alternative text.

 ```jsx
 import { Img } from 'dnb-ui-lib/elements'